tcundict/Chess-In-MATLAB/README.md

 ```
 Press 1 to play a normal game, or copy in a FEN string.

-***Note: When inputting anything into the Command Window, beware of
-trailing or leading spaces, as they will often cause an input to be misread.**

 After choosing how to start your game, Chess In MATLAB will alternate between asking White and Black for moves.

 To move a piece, enter the square that the piece is currently sitting on and press Enter.